periph/website/site/content/device/fan.md

 +++
-title = "PC Cooling Fan"
+title = "Fan"
-description = "Move air across to cool a embedded components." picture = "/img/pc-cooling-fan.jpg"
+description = "Move air across to cool a embedded components." picture = "/img/fan.jpg"
 +++

 # Overview
-Fans power can be controlled via a PWM is due to the fact that the duty cycle of the signal can be adjusted.
+The fan's speed can be controlled with a PWM via its duty cycle.

 ## Current